My dogs have never been fed out of a bowl as we turn mealtimes into a chance to ensure they have quality canine enrichment time.

-Make mealtimes s fun by ditching the bowel and do things like scattering the food or playing find it.
+Make mealtimes s fun by ditching the bowel and doing things like scattering the food or playing find it.

 - The Muffin Tin Game

-This is a great game of hiding and seeks and ideal for scent hounds that like to sniff.
+This is an excellent game of hiding and seek and ideal for scent hounds that like to sniff.
 Easy to set up with some basic equipment.
-No Special Skills Required.
+No Special Skills are Required.

 - Dog Toys from Socks